A Place Called Home, London Design Festival 2014

 Trafalgar Square, 18-22 September 2014

-London, Trafalgar Square: at half past ten on a Thursday morning, a small crowd assembled in the area between the fountains and the stair leading to the National Gallery.
+London, Trafalgar Square: at half past ten on a Thursday morning, a small crowd assembled between the fountains and the stairway leading to the National Gallery.
 All watching the workmen that are in a hurry to complete four little colored houses that seem to have popped up from a fairy tale book.
-They actually are part of a temporary installation suggestively entitled “A place called home”; the landmark project of the 2014 edition of the London Design Festival.
+They are part of a temporary installation suggestively entitled “A Place Called Home”; the landmark project of the 2014 edition of the London Design Festival.

-The project, supported by Airbnb, is focused on a classic, yet always fascinating, theme of design: what a home actually is.
-What makes the difference between a “house” and a “home” and which are the ingredients that create such a distinction?
+The project, supported by Airbnb, is focused on a classic, yet always fascinating, theme of design: what a home is.
+What makes the difference between a “house” and a “home” and what are the ingredients that create such a distinction?

-Four internationally-acclaimed designers were asked to give their answers: Patternity, Jasper Morrison, Raw Edges, and Studioilse.
-Each provided a reply by proposing his personal vision of the domestic environment.
+Four internationally acclaimed designers were asked to give their answers: Patternity, Jasper Morrison, Raw Edges, and Studioilse.
+Each provided a reply by proposing his vision of the domestic environment.

 Jasper Morrison